-Column 4 refers to the degree of past hazard events causing damages to homes.
+Column 4 refers to the degree of past hazard events causing damage to homes.

-Column 5 refers to the degree of past hazard events causing damages to businesses
+Column 5 refers to the degree of past hazard events causing damage to businesses.

 Column 6 refers to the amount of local, state, and federal funds expended on past hazard recovery activities.